ebzzry/ebzzry.github.io/src/en/tmux.md

 The `PRIMARY` selection is the one involved when you highlight something with your (mouse) pointer.
 You can extract the contents using Middle-click or <kbd>Shift+Insert</kbd>.

-The `CLIPBOARD` selection is the one involved when you explicity make a request to have something copied, usually done with <kbd>C-c</kbd>, `Right-click > Copy`, or `Edit > Copy`, with graphical applications, like web browsers.
+The `CLIPBOARD` selection is the one involved when you explicitly make a request to have something copied, usually done with <kbd>C-c</kbd>, `Right-click > Copy`, or `Edit > Copy`, with graphical applications, like web browsers.
 You can extract the contents using <kbd>C-v</kbd>, `Right-click > Paste`, or `Edit > Paste`.